ibm-cloud-docs/codeengine/subscription-tutorial.md

 {:video: .video}

-# Subscribing to ping events
+# Subscribing to cron events
-{: #subscribe-ping-tutorial}
+{: #subscribe-cron-tutorial}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

-With this tutorial, you can learn how to subscribe to ping events by using the {{site.data.keyword.codeenginefull}} CLI.
+With this tutorial, you can learn how to subscribe to cron events by using the {{site.data.keyword.codeenginefull}} CLI.
 {: shortdesc}

 Oftentimes in distributed environments you want your applications or jobs to react to messages (events) that are generated from other components, which are usually called event producers.
 With {{site.data.keyword.codeengineshort}}, your applications or jobs can receive events of interest by subscribing to event producers.
 Event information is received as POST HTTP requests for applications and as environment variables for jobs.